Logxn/logxn.github.io/content/posts/htb-simple-encryptor.md

 fread(mem_ptr,flag_size,1,flag_pointer);
 fclose(flag_pointer);
 ```
 To finish reading the flag the encryptor utilizes [fread](https://cplusplus.com/reference/cstdio/fread/) which takes four arguments `ptr`, `size`, `count` and `stream`.
 The first argument `ptr` tells the function where the read content should be saved.
-In our case thats the memory the encryptor has just allocated for us.
+In our case that's the memory the encryptor has just allocated for us.
 Next `size` tells the function how many bytes should be read.
 The third parameter `count` tells the function how many elements we are dealing with.
 Each element has a size of the previous argument `size`.
 In our case we are dealing with `flag_size * 1` bytes that should be read -- in simple terms: read the flag exactly once.
 The last argument `stream` tells the function where we want to read from.

 Finally the stream to the flag file is closed via [fclose](https://cplusplus.com/reference/cstdio/fclose).